latraccia/sd-dss-util/README.md

 ## How to use

-To sign a document, simply call the `SignCLI` class on the `dss-cli-main.jar` with the proper parameters:
+To sign a document, simply call the `SignCLI` class on the `sd-dss-util-cli.jar` with the proper parameters:

-    java dss-cli-main.jar SignCli
+    java sd-dss-util-cli.jar SignCli

 ### Parameters
 The following list contains all of the accepted parameters.
 The parameters in **bold** are required.